 Louis Post-Dispatch that "environmentalists" are proposing

-to shoot pollutants up into the stratosphere to reduce the amount of
+to shoot pollutants up into the stratosphere to reduce the amount of sunlight

-in the hopes of correcting the "average temperature of the planet" to
+in the hopes of correcting the "average temperature of the planet" to some

-arbitrary "optimal value" of almost 100 years ago--to reverse the
+arbitrary "optimal value" of almost 100 years ago--to reverse the effects

 of the industrial revolution.